-Figure 1 Summary of the outcomes from the rapid evidence review on agroecological Figure 2 Image from Zhang et al (2024) illustrating seven areas for future research Figure 3 Diagram copied from Li et al (2023) that illustrates the 3, 5 and 7 year rotations included in the new Large-Scale Rotation Experiment established by Figure 4 Examples of (pre-defined) root ideotypes and potential trade-offs arising in environments with spatially disjunct soil resources.
-The positives (+), negatives (-), and uncertainties (?) of the different phenotypes on resource capture are indicated (Van der Bom et al 2020)......51 Figure 5 Non-chemical weed control strategies, agronomic levers and main breeding targets.
-From Debaeke et al. 202456 Figure 6 Extracted from Zhu et al (2023) showing fungal to bacterial ratios measured using PLFA for soils under no-till management with 0% (NT0), 33% (NT33), 67% (NT67) or 100% (NT100) of corn stover retained in the field......68 Figure 7 Schematic diagram illustrating approaches to harnessing the soil microbiome and negative plant-soil feedback to improve weed management in regenerative agriculture (copied from Cheng et al. 2022)......71 Figure 8 Graphical abstract from Peixoto et al (2020) showing positive (+), negative (-) and no (=) effects of three tillage methods on weeds, soil properties and crop Figure 9 Figure extracted from Nguyen et al. (2019) illustrating the effects of glyphosate on soil microbial respiration (SMR) and soil microbial biomass (SMB) at different rates of glyphosate application.
-Results of a meta-analysis including field and Detailed illustration of three levels of monitoring networks for Figure 10 Figure 11 Example from a farmer workshop in Cumbria indicating primary reasons for taking up regenerative agriculture practices (Magistrali et al. 2022)......106 Figure 12 Figure extracted from Magistrali et al. (2022) illustrating barriers to uptake of regenerative agriculture in the north of England......107 Figure 13 Representation of the barriers and enablers for adoption of agroecological
+Figure 1 Summary of the outcomes from the rapid evidence review on agroecological farming practices (Albanito et al. 2022) z 9 Figure 2 Image from Zhang et al (2024) illustrating seven areas for future research activities relating to roots and intercropping systems22 Figure 3 Diagram copied from Li et al (2023) that illustrates the 3, 5 and 7 year rotations included in the new Large-Scale Rotation Experiment established by Rothamsted Research at two sites in the UK43 Figure 4 Examples of (pre-defined) root ideotypes and potential trade-offs arising in environments with spatially disjunct soil resources.
+The positives (+), negatives (-), and uncertainties (?) of the different phenotypes on resource capture are indicated (Van der Bom et al 2020)51 Figure 5 Non-chemical weed control strategies, agronomic levers and main breeding targets.
+From Debaeke et al. 202456 Figure 6 Extracted from Zhu et al (2023) showing fungal to bacterial ratios measured using PLFA for soils under no-till management with 0% (NT0), 33% (NT33), $67\%$ (NT67) or 100% (NT100) of corn stover retained in the field Figure 7 Schematic diagram illustrating approaches to harnessing the soil microbiome and negative plant-soil feedback to improve weed management in regenerative agriculture (copied from Cheng et al. 2022)71 Figure 8 Graphical abstract from Peixoto et al (2020) showing positive (+), negative (-) and no (=) effects of three tillage methods on weeds, soil properties and crop yields83 Figure 9 Figure extracted from Nguyen et al. (2019) illustrating the effects of glyphosate on soil microbial respiration (SMR) and soil microbial biomass (SMB) at different rates of glyphosate application.
+Results of a meta-analysis including field and pot trials87 Figure 10 Detailed illustration of three levels of monitoring networks for agroecology/regenerative agriculture copied from Burgess et al. (2023)99 Figure 11 Example from a farmer workshop in Cumbria indicating primary reasons for taking up regenerative agriculture practices (Magistrali et al. 2022)106 Figure 12 Figure extracted from Magistrali et al. (2022) illustrating barriers to uptake of regenerative agriculture in the north of England107 Figure 13 Representation of the barriers and enablers for adoption of agroecological and regenerative farming practices from the study by Hurley et al. (2023) 108